Suebi: One people, or many peoples

 In Caesar's first report about events in 58 BC, the Suebi were described as a single tribe, who lived in a specific place, between the Ubii and Cherusci, somewhere between the Rhine and Elbe.
-The Suebi tribe were described again in the following generation, when several classical sources describe their crushing defeat by Drusus the elder in 9 BC.
+The Suebi tribe were described again in the following generation, when several classical sources describe their crushing defeat by Drusus the Elder in 9 BC.
 Like Caesar, these authors mentioned the Marcomanni as a distinct allied people who were also defeated in the Roman campaigns of both 58 BC and 9 BC.

 After the many victories of Rome in Germania, first century authors such as Strabo, Pliny the Elder, and Tacitus began to perceive the Suebi as a group of tribes, rather than a single tribe.
 Writing in the early third century Dio Cassius claimed that many peoples had simply decided to call themselves Suebi over time.
 Modern scholars doubt this, and suggest that Romans may not have originally been aware that tribes such as the Marcomanni and Semnones saw themselves as Suebi.

 Strabo, writing in about 23 AD, described the Suebi not only as the largest people (ἔθνος) of the region between Rhine and Elbe, stretching from the one river to the other, but also as an umbrella category including large, well-known tribes.
-The Semnones are described as one of the largest Suebian peoples, and are listed among the peoples now ruled by Maroboduus.
-Strabo says that this king settled his own people, the Marcomanni, along with some Suebian peoples (ἔθνη, plural) and other peoples, in the Hercynian forest, but not all Suebi are in this forest.
-Other Suebi have moved to the eastern bank of the Rhine, forcing the original inhabitants to cross the river and enter the empire.
+The Semnones are described as one of the largest Suebian peoples, and are listed among the peoples ruled by Maroboduus at that time.
+Strabo says that this king settled his own people, the Marcomanni, along with some Suebian peoples (ἔθνη, plural) and other peoples, in the Hercynian Forest, but not all Suebi were in this forest.
+Other Suebi had moved to the eastern bank of the Rhine, forcing the original inhabitants to cross the river and enter the empire.
 The Hermunduri and Langobardi are also described as Suebi, and are described as living east of the Elbe.

 Notably, Pliny did not explicitly describe the Suebi as an umbrella category, but reported instead that the Suebi, the Hermunduri, the Chatti, and the Cherusci were all in the same ancient race (genus) of the Germani called the Irminones, who all lived inland.
 In this account there were only five Germanic races.